adrior11/roborally/README.md

 # roborally

-This repository showcases my contributions to a university course project where we developed a digital adaptation of the RoboRally board game (2017 edition) as a group.
+This repository showcases my contributions to a university course project where we developed a digital adaptation of the RoboRally board game (2017 edition).

 > [!Note]
 > This repository is frozen and will not receive further updates.
 It serves as a showcase of my contributions to the RoboRally project.
 While the server and random bot are functional, the state of the code is not intended to be run or played as a complete game.